syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 ---
 title: How to perform OCR on a PDF document using ASP.Net Core | Syncfusion
-description: This section explains how to perform OCR on a entire PDF document using syncfusion .NET Core PDF library.
+description: This section explains how to perform OCR on an entire PDF document using the Syncfusion .NET Core PDF library.
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# How to perform OCR on a PDF document using ASP.NET Core
+# How to Perform OCR on a PDF Document Using ASP.NET Core

-Optical Character Recognition (OCR) is a technology used to convert scanned paper document, in the form of PDF files or images, into searchable, editable data.
+Optical Character Recognition (OCR) is a technology that converts scanned paper documents from PDF files or images into searchable and editable data.

-The [Syncfusion OCR processor library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) has extended support to process OCR on scanned PDF documents and other scanned images in .NET Core platform with the help of [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine.
+The [Syncfusion OCR processor library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) has extended support to process OCR on scanned PDF documents and other scanned images in the .NET Core platform with the help of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine.

-## Steps to perform OCR on particular region of a PDF programmatically:
+## Steps to perform OCR on a PDF document programmatically

 1.Create a new C# ASP.NET Core Web application project.
  <img src="OCR-Images/Core_sample_creation_step1.png" alt=".NET Core sample creation step1" width="100%" Height="Auto"/>

-2.In project configuration window, name your project and select Next.
+2.In the project configuration window, name your project and select <b>Next</b>.
  <img src="OCR-Images/Core_sample_creation_step2.png" alt=".NET Core sample creation step2" width="100%" Height="Auto"/>
  <img src="OCR-Images/Core_sample_creation_step3.png" alt=".NET Core sample creation step3" width="100%" Height="Auto"/>

 3.Install the [Syncfusion.PDF.OCR.Net.Core](https://www.nuget.org/packages/Syncfusion.PDF.OCR.Net.Core/) NuGet package as a reference to your .NET Standard application from [nuget.org](https://www.nuget.org/).
  <img src="OCR-Images/Core_sample_creation_step4.png" alt="Installation of .NET Core NuGet package" width="100%" Height="Auto"/>

 4.Tesseract assemblies are not added as a reference.
-They must be kept in the local machine, and the location of the assemblies are passed as a parameter to the OCR processor.
+They must be kept in the local machine, and the location of the assemblies is passed as a parameter to the OCR processor.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}